nowsprinting/check-version-format-action/README.md

 ## Release flow

-Bump version in package.json and push (or merge) to default branch.
+Bump version in package.json && npm install && npm run all && push (or merge) to default branch.